Sunday, October 1, 2023

 Preparation of Orange Juice

 Orange juice is a very healthy drink.
 The preparation of orange juice is made through a number of steps.
-At first orange are bought from the market.
+At first oranges are bought from the market.
 Then they are sorted and rotten ones are removed.
 Next the fresh ones are then cleaned and washed in water.
 There after these are pealed.
 Then the peeled oranges are put into juicer to extract juice.
 Now sugar and preservatives are added to the extracted juice.
-Now the juice is poured into sterilized bottles.
+Now the juice is poured into Clean bottles.
 Next the bottles are sealed and labelled.
 Finally, these bottles of juice are packed and sent to the market to sell.

 Exercise 10